f-droid/fdroid-website/_posts/2021-06-10-important-community-update.md

 If you are currently using the #fdroid-official:matrix.org or #fdroid-dev:matrix.org Matrix channels, you do not have to take any further action.

-Please note that we are currently working on bridging the Matrix and OFTC channels.
-While the F-Droid dev chat is already bridged, we are still working with OFTC to be able to bridge the regular F-Droid chat.
+As of 2021-06-13 both #fdroid and #fdroid-dev on OFTC have been bridged to the corresponding Matrix rooms.
+Many thanks to Half-Shot and matrix.org for making an exception for F-Droid and allowing a large room to be bridged to OFTC!

 We hope to see you there and thank you for your patience.